theblitz/ObservableCollections/README.md

 ## Getting Started

-This is a library project and should be downloaded and added as a module in your application.
+This is a library project and should be downloaded and added as a module in your application or linked to via Gradle.
+See below for instructions.

 ### Prerequisites
 ```